Categories: Stock Markets

 What is margin trading and the meaning of a margin call?

 Creating a successful trading portfolio and the ability to generate higher returns requires huge capital.
 This is often one of the biggest deterrents for many traders from venturing into stock trading.
-However, brokers can come to your aid by offering funds to traders as margin in exchange for collateral.
+However, brokers can come to your aid by offering funds to traders as a margin in exchange for collateral.
 This is known as margin trading where the traders are allowed to borrow money from the brokerage firm to trade in different securities like stocks, bonds, or commodities.
 However, margin trading involves many risks and one of them is margin calls.

 A margin call is when there is a decrease in the value of investments below the maintenance margin and the amount borrowed from the broker is quite high in proportion to the value of investments.
 The meaning of the margin call is the request or rather a demand from the broker to deposit more money into the trading account to cover the losses and reduce the borrowed amount.